hpc-maths/samurai/doc/source/tutorial/graduation_case_2.rst

         return samurai::CellArray<dim>(cl, true);
     }

-Let's explain step by step this function.
-There are three parameters: `min_level` is the minimum level where a cell can be added, `max_level` is the maximum level where a cell can be added, and `nsamples` is the number of cells which will be randomly added to the final mesh.
+Let us explain the code step by step.
+We use three parameters: `min_level` is the minimum level at which a cell can be added, `max_level` is the maximum level at which a cell can be added, and finally `nsamples` is the number of cells which are randomly added to the final mesh.

-We first create a :cpp:class:`samurai::CellList` to add new cells or intervals efficiently.
-We add into it the cell `{0, 0}` at level `0` which corresponds to the square :math:`[0, 1] \times [0, 1]` to be sure that we have at the end the entire domain :math:`[0, 1] \times [0, 1]`.
+We first create a :cpp:class:`samurai::CellList` to add new cells (i.e. intervals) efficiently.
+We first insert the cell `{0, 0}` at level `0` which corresponds to the square :math:`[0, 1] \times [0, 1]` to be sure that at the end we have the entire domain :math:`[0, 1] \times [0, 1]`.

 .. code-block:: c++